BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

 - `deluxe_badass_combustor_unlock.txt` - Attempts to have the Deluxe Badass
   Combustor do its effects beyond level 10.
 The object we need to modify is dead simple, but damned if I could get it to change.
 Another time.
+- `expanded_pt1_scaling.txt` - An attempt to allow all Normal/PT1/NVHM
+  missions to have no max-level cap, which would have two effects: 1) Splinterlands and Carnivora would no longer suddenly be a cakewalk, and
+  2) the game would scale all the way to 50, most likely, before the end of the campaign.
+In the end, this approach didn't work, though.
+Use `nvhm_gamestage_follows_level.txt` out in the main dir for a more nuclear option which happens to work.